Bergen County Academies: School structure

 BCA has an extended school day from 8:00 AM to 4:10 PM.

 Prior to the COVID-19 pandemic, the day would start with a 4-minute Information Gathering Session (IGS), serving the purpose of a homeroom, followed by 27 modules (commonly referred to as "mods") that would last 15 minutes each, with 3 minutes of passing time in between each.
 Classes were commonly structured as either 2 or 3 mods.
-Currently, the day consists of 9 periods that last 50 minutes each, with 5 minutes of passing time in between each.
+Currently, the day consists of 9 periods that last 50 minutes each and an IGS period, with 4 minutes of passing time in between each.

 All academies require four years of English, mathematics, social studies, and physical education, as well as three years of science (biology, chemistry, physics, and/or psychology) and world language (Spanish, French, or Mandarin).
 All students take three years of projects and clubs; projects take place periods 2-3 and clubs take place period 9, both on Wednesdays.
 All seniors participate in Senior Experience, an internship program where seniors work and learn for the full business day each Wednesday instead of being on campus.
 40 hours of community service are required for graduation, up to 20 of which can be hours worked at the school.

 In addition to their regular classes, students of all academies have the opportunity to develop research projects.
 Research can be conducted in cell biology, chemistry and nanotechnology, stem cells, agriscience, psychology, nano-structural imaging, optics, and mathematics, among other subjects.